-You may install 64MB, 128MB, 256 MB, 512 MB and 1 GB unbuffered non-ECC DDR DIMMs into the DIMM sockets using the memory configurations in this section.
+You may install 256 MB, 512 MB and 1 GB unbuffered non-ECC DDR DIMMs into the DIMM sockets using the memory configurations in this section.

-- For dual channel configuration, the total size of memory module(s) installed per channel must be the same (DIMM A1=DIMM B1). - Installing DDR DIMMs other than the recommended configurations may cause memory sizing error or system boot failure.
+- Installing DDR DIMMs other than the recommended configurations may cause memory sizing error or system boot failure.
 Use any of the recommended configurations in Table 1. - Always install DIMMs with the same CAS latency.
-For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - Due to chipset limitation, DIMM modules with double-sided x16 memory chips are not supported in this motherboard. - Visit the ASUS website for the latest DDR 400 MHz (FSB 800/533) Qualified Vendors Lists.
+For optimum compatibility, it is recommended that you obtain memory modules from the same vendor.
+See Table 2 for qualified DDR DIMMs. - Due to chipset limitation, DIMM modules with 128 Mb memory chips or double-sided x16 memory chips are not supported in this motherboard.

-Table 1 Recommended memory configurations
+Recommended memory configurations

 For dual-channel configuration, the total size of memory module(s) installed per channel must be the same to ensure optimum performance.

-Channel Sockets

-Channel A DIMM_A1

-Channel B DIMM_B1
+[DDR\A1(Channel A)= DDR\B1(Channel B)]